arapulido/katacoda-scenarios/autoscaling-k8s/step4.md

 We are going to increase the traffic to our application to force the scaling event: `kubectl apply -f k8s-manifests/autoscaling/more-traffic.yaml`{{execute}}That manifest creates a pod that will send more regular traffic to our `frontend` Deployment.

 After some seconds, this object will be updated with the CPU usage of the pods that are part of the `frontend` Deployment.
-Check it running the following command: `kubectl get hpa frontend-hpa-cpu`{{execute}}
+Check it running the following command: `kubectl get hpa frontend-hpa-cpu -w`{{execute}} Have the number of replicas increased?
+Type `Ctrl+C` to return to the terminal once you are done.

 ```
 NAME               REFERENCE             TARGETS   MINPODS   MAXPODS   REPLICAS   AGE
 frontend-hpa-cpu   Deployment/frontend   102%/50%   1         3         2          45m
 ```

-Have the number of replicas increased?
-(If the number of replicas hasn't increased yet keep running the `kubectl get hpa frontend-hpa-cpu`{{execute}} command until the CPU goes beyond the target).

 You can obtain more information about the different scaling events by describing the HPA object: `kubectl describe hpa frontend-hpa-cpu`{{execute}}